Finding the right property through our in-house housing brokerage

 For the same reason, the specification should be clear on what is essential and what is desirable – and minimise the essentials.

-You can claim an exempt rent (above local housing allowance) as a supported housing provision but benefits or commissioning bodies may consider rent excessively high if:
+You can claim an exempt rent (above local housing allowance) as a supported housing provision but benefits or commissioning bodies may consider renting excessively high if:

 Where it is clear that the private rental market is the chosen solution, remember that most letting agents will require:

-- you also need to consider rent top ups if housing benefit refuse to meet the full costs of the rent.
+- You also need to consider rent top-ups if housing benefits refuse to meet the full costs of the rent.

-Unfortunately these costs can’t be added to the rent as housing benefit will deem them ineligible charges.
+Unfortunately, these costs can’t be added to the rent as housing benefits will deem them ineligible charges.

 Consider what the person wants but focus on their needs.
-For example, if you need sleep-in overnight support, a two bedroom property is all that would be allowed unless you require additional rooms, for example for a person’s sensory needs or medical equipment.
+For example, if you require sleep-in overnight support, a two-bedroom property is all that would be allowed unless you require additional rooms, for example for a person’s sensory needs or medical equipment.

 To get the most from your housing broker, the person must be tenancy-ready before referral.
 This means they must: